Top Seven Pregnancy Myths - Debunked

 Being pregnant comes with a lot of do’s, don’ts, and pregnancy myths.
 Who better to help you navigate pregnancy than your mom and the occasional Google search.
 They both have the best advice.
 However, sorry Mom and Google, a lot of this advice is based on pregnancy myths.

 Here are the top pregnancy myths that mama may have told you, but are 100% not true:

 Pregnancy Myth #1: You’re Eating for Two

 Eating for two may seem like a convenient excuse to eat twice as much, but your developing baby is tiny, requiring only about 300 surplus calories on average.
-On average, women only gain about 25 – 35 pounds.
+On average, women gain about 25 – 35 pounds.
 Not only is gaining more weight hard to take off, but women that gain over 50 pounds become at risk for having birth complications or C-Sections.

 Pregnancy Myth #2: No Sex

 If you are worried about damaging the baby, don’t be.
 While brain fog pregnancy may stand in the way of certain positions, sex in itself, would not hurt the baby.
 The uterine muscles along with the amniotic sac protect the baby from impact during sexual intercourse.
 Nevertheless, in certain cases (such as potential miscarriages) doctors may advise against intercourse, so please check with your medical professional.

 *Note: Sexually transmitted diseases could still be transferred to you and your baby. *